ChainAgnostic/CAIPs/CAIPs/caip-261.md

 #### Processing

-The consumption of the trust graph typically involves recursive calculations across the graph, following specific rules, to derive peers insights such as reputation scores.
+The consumption of the trust graph typically involves recursive calculations across the graph, following specific rules, to derive peer insights such as reputation scores.

 This process can utilize various existing or newly developed algorithms tailored to the unique requirements of the use-case.
 This specification remains unopiniated regarding this processing.